loveslap/synergetic-intelligence/README.md

 # SIS v3.0 — Synergetic Intelligence System
-*Paste into any LLM as a system prompt.
-No portal required.*
+*Paste into any LLM as a system prompt.*
 *Version: v3.0.1 — 2026-04-01*

 ---